Parkas vs. Puffer Jackets: What’s the Difference?

 • The lighter weight makes them more comfortable for a range of activities.

-• Stylish and available in a variety of colors and patterns.
+• Stylish and available in a variety of colours and patterns.

 • Adaptable to less extreme winter conditions.